 Our climate in southwest Scotland is wet and mild and perfect for growing clover-rich rye grasses.

-These grasses are packed with tasty goodness and make a nutritious feast for our award-winning, organic herd of Brown Swiss dairy cows.
+These grasses are packed with tasty goodness and make a nutritious feast for our award-winning, herd of Brown Swiss dairy cows.

 And our well-fed and contented pedigree cows, descended from the world’s oldest dairy breed, produce milk of the highest quality, perfect for making cheese.

 It’s creamy, stretchy and moreish.
 With a sweet richness, a tang of saltiness and a tender rewarding bite, you may well keep coming back to the fridge until it’s all gone.